jackie-dai/Vault-of-Knowledge/CS169 - Intro to Software Engineering.md

 ### Cookies
 HTTP is stateless, it cannot remember your credentials or if you've logged in before.

-We can implement states by using cookies to store our data and state
+We can implement states by using cookies to store our data and state so that the http pulls this information each time.

 ### CURL Commands